 Boulder’s Dinner Theatre: BDT Stage

-Since 1977, Boulder’s Dinner Theatre has been committed to providing live, Broadway-quality entertainment with fine dining to create a unique experience for groups, families and discerning theatre-goers.
+Since 1977, Boulder’s Dinner Theatre has been committed to providing live, Broadway-quality entertainment with fine dining to create a unique experience for groups, families, and discerning theatre-goers.
 Members of our company have performed on stages all over the country, from New York and Chicago to Hollywood.
 They’ve been cast in sitcoms and feature films.
 Some have been nominated for Academy Awards.
 But they all call Boulder’s Dinner Theatre “home.”
 For the current show schedule, click here.

 Dairy Arts Center

 Lyons is home to Planet Bluegrass, a distinctive music venue on the banks of the meandering St. Vrain River, under the towering red rock cliffs at the base of the Rocky Mountains.
 Planet Bluegrass hosts two weekend-long world-class music festivals each summer — RockyGrass and the Rocky Mountain Folks Festival.
 These relaxed, community-based festivals have drawn in big stars over the years as well as local legends.
-In addition to the amazing music, the festival goers (known as festivarians) enjoy delicious food, drinks, kids activities, shopping, camping, and of course, tubing down the St. Vrain River.
+In addition to the amazing music, the festival goers (known as festivarians) enjoy delicious food, drinks, kids’ activities, shopping, camping, and of course, tubing down the St. Vrain River.

 Frequently Asked Questions

-To get the fullest Boulder experience in a single day, be sure to visit the beautiful grounds of Chautauqua, stroll the famous Pearl Street Mall, enjoy a cup of tea at the Boulder Dushanbe Tea House and cool your feet in Boulder Creek.
+To get the fullest Boulder experience in a single day, be sure to visit the beautiful grounds of Chautauqua, stroll the famous Pearl Street Mall, enjoy a cup of tea at the Boulder Dushanbe Tea House, and cool your feet in Boulder Creek.
 Then, go ahead and extend your stay because there are tons of other things to do and see in Boulder!

-Must-see attractions include: Pearl Street Pedestrian Mall, viewing the flatirons at Colorado Chautauqua, the beautifully hand-crafted Boulder Dushanbe Tea House, Panorama Point at Flagstaff Mountain.
+Must-see attractions include: Pearl Street Pedestrian Mall, viewing the flatirons at Colorado Chautauqua, the beautifully hand-crafted Boulder Dushanbe Tea House, and Panorama Point at Flagstaff Mountain.

-Hiking is number one: there are so many fun and beautiful places to hike in and around Boulder, including Chautauqua, NCAR and Boulder’s spacious mountain parks.
-Other outdoor activities include: tubing Boulder Creek, stand up paddleboarding at Boulder Reservoir, paragliding, fishing, biking, rock climbing and more.
+Hiking is number one: there are so many fun and beautiful places to hike in and around Boulder, including Chautauqua, NCAR, and Boulder’s spacious mountain parks.
+Other outdoor activities include: tubing Boulder Creek, stand up paddleboarding at Boulder Reservoir, paragliding, fishing, biking, rock climbing, and more.